The warmest blanket materials. Lets look at Wool and Fleece. Which is the best choice for winter warmth?

 Maybe it’s simply a blanket for your bed at home.
 Or a throw blanket for your favorite chair.
 Maybe for your camp gear.
 Regardless, lets see which one is best.

-First, lets discover where the warmth of a blanket comes from:
+Where the warmth of a blanket comes from:

 Warmth does not originate from the blanket.
 It comes from the heat of your body.